Ajatt-Tools/mpvacious/README.md

 </p>

 Sentence field should be first in the note type settings.
-Otherwise Anki won't allow mpvacious to add new notes.
+Otherwise, Anki won't allow mpvacious to add new notes.
 Alternatively, refer to [Modifying cards added with Yomichan](#modifying-cards-added-with-yomichan) or use an addon that [allows empty first field](https://ankiweb.net/shared/info/46741504).